A very simple and rustic cake with a moist center and a crumbly topping. Red Currant Cake is an easy and gorgeous summer dessert!

 There’s no grocery store, no corner store, no post office, no bank, no school, etc. There’s just one church, which is quite the difference from the Newfoundland town I grew up in, which had four or five churches, depending on the year.

-So, needless to say, we got more than we bargained for when we started out to find our dream home.
+We certainly got more than we bargained for when we started out to find our dream home.
 With the exception of living on an isolated farm, or off the grid completely, I don’t think we could purchase a home anywhere less populated!

 I’ll talk more about the house in future posts, and most surely I’ll talk about it (and post a million pictures!) in my Annual Christmas Posts.
 Again, Dear Reader, if you’ve been following along at Lord Byron’s Kitchen for sometime, you’ll know of my love for Christmas and you may have read through one of my Christmas posts.